Lost your sex drive after having a baby? Here’s how to find your mojo, mama

 I call these ‘bedroom dates’.
 It’s about you and your partner going to bed early and not watching ‘just one more episode’ of Game of Thrones.
 It’s about making your intimacy a priority and reflecting that in your schedule.
 Bedroom dates don’t mean you need to have sex, they can simply reflect a time that you schedule together to focus on physical and mental understanding and connection.

-Also, know that you don’t need to do this on your own.
+You don’t need to do this on your own.
 Many couples struggle to work through these challenges themselves, and it’s totally okay to reach out to a professional for support.

 Remember Mama, you’re beautiful, and you deserve to feel that way.